Interest Rate Risk in the Banking Book

 @RiskNetNewsTweets by @RiskNetNews

-The course is vital for professionals within the financial industry who are affected by the Basel and EBA papers on Interest Rate Risk first-hand.
+The course is vital for professionals within the financial industry who are affected by the Basel paper.
 The course will help nurture understanding, implementation and management of sound IRRBB policies.
-However, Risk welcomes any individual with an interest in the course material.
+However, Risk Training welcomes any individual with an interest in the course material.